Cat’s Morning Bits for April 30- May 1, 2021 “Beltane Edition”

-Good Morning Beautiful Souls, grab a cup of your favorite morning brew and start things off with “Today’s Inspirations”.
+Good Morning Beautiful Souls and welcome to a new year!
+Grab a cup of your favorite morning brew and start things off with “Today’s Inspirations”.
 I hope you find something here that will make you feel good or help you on your path today.

 May 1 Beltane / May Day